khvicha/PHP-Amazon-Widget/README.md

 ## Usage
-This script is very simple to use, just put this code in your HTML file where you want to show Widget:
+It is very simple to use, just put this code in your HTML file where you want to show Widget:

 ```php
 include "kc_amazon_widget.php";